-We are pleased to announce that the Florida Music Education Association (FMEA) is soliciting scholarship applications for the 2019 June M. Hinckley Music Education Scholarship.
-The Association will award $1000.00 scholarships to selected 2018-2019 graduating high school students who participated in a Florida All-State ensemble and who intend to major in music education at a Florida college or university.
+The Florida Music Education Association (FMEA) is soliciting scholarship applications for the 2021 June M. Hinckley Music Education Scholarship.
+The Association will award $1000.00 scholarships to selected 2020-2021 graduating high school students who were accepted to a Florida All-State ensemble and who intend to major in music education at a Florida college or university.

 Please see the application below and encourage your students to apply.

 The following should be sent to the FMEA office after submitting the above online application:

 Postmark Deadline: April 20, 2021

 As arts education specialist for the Florida Department of Education, June Hinckley led the development of the Sunshine State Standards for the Arts, which are based on the National Arts Standards, and were adopted by the Florida State Board of Education in 1996.
 Hinckley assisted schools and school districts with the implementation of the arts standards and connecting the arts with the state accountability and testing program, and served as a liaison among the various K-12 arts education groups, higher education, and community arts organizations.
 She was a founding organizer of the Arts for a Complete Education project, which has coalesced the various community, industry, and school arts organizations in Florida to cooperatively and proactively work to improve the quality and quantity of arts programs throughout the state.